broadinstitute/carmen-analysis/README.md

         * Install pip by running the command below:
           * `macOS` or `Linux`:  ``python get-pip.py``
           * `Windows`: ``py get-pip.py``
+              * Run `pip --version` again.
+              * If you get an error after installing `pip` on  Windows PC, you may have to set the PATH variable: `set PATH=%PATH%;C\Users\(file path)` where the file path is indicated in the error (but should be the file path to the folder you are currently working in via the terminal).

 6. Check if you have `git` installed by running the command: ``git --version``